eanyanwu006/softether-ad-sccm-lab/README.md

 </p>

 This project demonstrates how to build a remote management environment using **SoftEther VPN**, **Active Directory (AD)**, and **System Center Configuration Manager (SCCM)**.
-It simulates how an IT administrator manages Windows clients from a corporate network while the client connects securely over the internet through VPN.
+It simulates how an IT administrator manages Windows clients from a corporate network while the clients connect securely over the internet through a VPN.

 ---